top of page

 Domestic Abuse Intervention Program

-Participants will learn the effects of DV on children, tactics of abuse and its impact on victims, anger recognition and regulation, partnerships, emotional abuse versus respect, trust and support, stress, and behaviors necessary to maintain a non-violent lifestyle.
+DAIP is a voluntary or court-ordered 12-week group treatment program that identifies patterns of abuse, recognizes barriers that prevent healthy relationships, and focuses on relapse prevention.
+Participants will learn the effects of domestic violence on children, tactics of abuse and its impact on victims, anger recognition and regulation, partnerships, emotional abuse versus respect, trust and support, stress, and behaviors necessary to maintain a non-violent lifestyle.

 Case managers encourage people to explore options, identify their strengths, and build self-sufficiency.